Friedenskantate (Widmann): Reception

-Anastassia Boutsko wrote at Deutsche Welle: "peace cantata" ("Friedenskantate").
+Anastassia Boutsko wrote at Deutsche Welle: "peace appeal" ("Friedensappell").
 Michael Stallknecht from Neue Zürcher Zeitung criticized the final Halleluja of the "demanding" work as "dull" ("platt"), but catchpenny.
 An anonymous reviewer wrote about the premiere: "lush, exuberant musical universe" ("üppiges, überbordendes musikalisches Universum") and "impressive interpretation" ("eindrucksvolle Interpretation").
 Some in the audience could not stand the disturbing and agitative character of the work and fled the Thomaskirche.